wojciech-kulik/xcodebuild.nvim/README.md

 Make sure to open your project's root directory and run `XcodebuildSetup` to configure it.
 The plugin needs several information like project file, scheme, config, device, and test plan to be able to run commands.

+Remember, that all the information are available in the help `:h xcodebuild`.
+Every function is documented and described both in the help and in the code.

 ### 🔧 Commands

 <details>